 - Descriptions are optional but encouraged, and should include detailed information that other players might find interesting about the portal.

-Review Your Nomination
+Review and Submit Your Nomination

 You should soon receive an email confirming that your nomination was received.
 After it has gone through the review process (which could take some time), you’ll get another email telling you whether the nomination was accepted or rejected.
 If it was accepted, it will be added to the portal network, and you will receive 1,000 AP and a key to the new portal.